 When using CBD for cats’ anxiety, it’s important to know the exact CBD oil dosage for cats.
 The average cat weighs below 10 pounds, so a minimum dosage - approximately 1 milligram or a single drop of oil - is best.
 And remember to be patient with your companion, as results may not show within the first hour.

 There are plenty of other uses for CBD oil for your cat beside anxiety.
-Cannabidiol can combat pain, loss of appetite and seizures, all of which can be direct causes or effects of a cat’s stress.
+Cannabidiol can combat pain, loss of appetite, all of which can be direct causes or effects of a cat’s stress.
 CBD for cats is an all-encompassing remedy, able to target physical, mental and emotional issues.